-- (1) The committee is to consist of:

-- (a) the office-bearers of the association, and

-- (b) at least 5 ordinary committee members,

-each of whom is to be elected at the annual general meeting of the association under clause 15.

-- (2) The total number of committee members is 7. - (3) Committee members must be aged 18 years or more. - (4) At least 3 committee members (1 of which shall be the president) must be ordinarily resident in Australia. - (5) At least 3 committee members must be women. - (6) The office-bearers of the association are as follows: - (a) the president, - (b) the vice-president. - (6) A committee member may hold only 1 office. - (7) There is no maximum number of consecutive terms for which a committee member may hold office. - (8) Each member of the committee is, subject to this constitution, to hold office until immediately before the election of committee members at the annual general meeting next following the date of the member's election, and is eligible for re-election.
+- (1) The committee is to consist of: - (a) the office-bearers of the association, and - (b) at least 8 ordinary committee members. - (2) The total number of committee members is 10. - (a) 7 of the committee members (including the president and vice-president) shall be elected at the annual general meeting of the association under clause 18. - (b) 3 of the committee members shall be appointed by the committee at its first meeting following the annual general meeting.
+The appointed committee members shall not be eligible for membership of the association. - (3) Committee members must be aged 18 years or more. - (4) At least 5 committee members (1 of which shall be the president) must be ordinarily resident in Australia. - (5) The composition of the Committee shall respect the '40-40-20' gender equality principle. - (6) The office-bearers of the association are: - (a) the president, - (b) the vice-president. - (6) A committee member may hold only 1 office. - (7) Committee members may serve a maximum of 4 terms, whether consecutive or otherwise. - (8) Committee members shall be elected or appointed for a term of 2 years.